wmcbrine/MultiMail/README.md

 OS/2, Windows, macOS, and other systems, using a curses-based interface.
 It supports the Blue Wave, QWK, OMEN, SOUP and OPX formats.

-MultiMail is free, open source software, distributed under the GNU General Public License, version 3 or later.
+MultiMail is free, open source software, distributed under the [GNU General Public License][gpl], version 3 or later.

 You can get the latest version at: